dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/2c--accessibility-help---patterns.md

 ---
 name: '2C: Accessibility Help - Patterns'
-about: Need to implement a complex widget?
+about: Need to implement a complex design pattern?
 Certain design patterns are common in mobile development, but difficult to make accessible.
 Have one in mind that isn't in our list yet... add it here!

 ---